-HUO: It seems difficult today to talk about architecture, as it should be about saving lives, and livelihoods, but when it first started happening, in late January, it was like a Proustian memory trigger, it was something like what the late Helen Levitt said – she was in her 90s when I met her, Helen Levitt told me that she had known Walker Evans, who had spoken about the importance of the WPA movement under President Roosevelt – (the Works Progress Administration was an American New Deal agency, employing millions of job-seekers to carry out public works projects – editor’s note).
+HUO: It seems difficult today to talk about architecture, as it should be about saving lives, and livelihoods, but when it first started happening, in late January, it was like a Proustian memory trigger, it was something like what the late Helen Levitt said – she was in her 90s when I met her, Helen Levitt told me that she had known Walker Evans, who had spoken about the importance of the WPA movement under President Roosevelt.
 To hire artists for murals, and photographers to create records – this is where the Roosevelt administration started to kick in and provide work for unemployed artists.
-As well as work in other regions, secure public art for federal buildings, decentralize artistic activity, and encourage the emergence of young, unknown talent, increase the general public’s appreciation of culture, and foremost, to promote a closer relation of artists with a social environment.
-So the question is, do we need a WPA deal, since at the moment, everyone is talking about short-term measures, but it is important to think about the longer-term, and maybe we should analyse what the role of culture can be longer term.
+As well as work in other regions, secure public art for federal buildings, decentralize artistic activity, and encourage the emergence of young, unknown talent, increase the general public’s appreciation of culture, and to promote a closer relation of artists with a social environment.
+The question is, do we need a WPA deal, since at the moment, everyone is talking about short-term measures, but we have to think about the longer-term, and maybe we should analyze what the role of culture can be longer term.
 In terms of the virus, it started to become a reality when I started to get all these Google alerts, that’s when I really became hyper-aware of it, starting in February in China, and then March, in Italy.
 People started to re-interpret my Do It book.
 What can we do to get away from the screen? people were asking.
 And Do It, is a book about instruction art, something Cornelia and I have spoken of since the 1990s, about instruction art, certificates of authenticity, how they were used in Fluxus art.
 One of the questions that comes up today is what we can do for someone else, that is really the question now.
 How can we enact generosity, how can it be relational?
 I guess that is how I noticed that something was changing, by the many weeks of upswing in interest in Do It.
 Long before I had to close exhibitions at the Serpentine, and close the museum.

 SB: Just twenty years ago, we were both asked by Rem Koolhaas to be part of a research/exhibition called Mutations.
 It was about the urban condition of cities, and here we are twenty years later, and it’s more about contaminations, something much wider.
 Not something external to us, but something that happens to us, considering us as a kind of virus.
 This change of paradigms was necessary.